WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoQoL_Main/README.md

 Elite Children have stronger colors so you can notice them easier.\
 Some Lunar Seer destinations look less bright.

+Adds a Frozen buff icon to act as a timer for how long they're still frozen for.\
 Makes the "Unstable Transmitter Active" buff visible & gives it a Icon.

 Lunar Seers replace the Blue Portal with a Green/Gold/Void when going to those places.